Data

 An Overview of LGPD

-These laws contain articles on how data processing is handled among businesses regarding people’s personal data.
-It was implemented to protect Brazilian citizens by allowing them to have more control of their data and for businesses to be more compliant while doing so.
+These laws contain articles on how data processing regarding people’s personal data is handled among businesses.
+It was implemented to protect Brazilian citizens by allowing them to control their data and for businesses to be more compliant while doing so.

-The law makes it so that whenever a data controller (business) handles personal data, the data subject (individual) has to consent.
+The law ensures that whenever a data controller (business) handles personal data, the data subject (individual) has to consent.
 Additionally, consumers can now access their data and request to have it changed or deleted at any given time.
 Businesses must now also report data breaches and data being shared.

 LGPD Scope

 The LGPD offers fundamental rights to all its Brazilian citizens and visitors.
-This scope includes any person, public, or private legal entities that process the data of Brazilians.
-It's important to know that this data law will protect everyone in Brazil.
+This scope includes any person, public, or private legal entity that processes the data of Brazilians.
+It’s important to know that this data law will protect everyone in Brazil.

-All businesses within the jurisdiction of Brazil must comply with the LGPD data protection law.
+All businesses within the jurisdiction of Brazil must comply with the General Data Protection Law.
 So, businesses that deal with Brazilians must select and appoint a data protection officer on the legal basis that it will be trusted to monitor how a business handles personal data and data processing.

 It’s also worth noting that the LGPD data protection law exempts those who are data processing for personal purposes, such as journalistic, artistic, academic, or national security.